-In addition to carrying out their legislated complaint handling, review and investigation responsibilities, the key priority for the ECS Commissioners for 2022-2023 will be to work with the Australian Education Senior Officials Committee (AESOC) to ensure the working arrangements for the office support the business continuity of the ECS Commissioners' roles.
+In addition to carrying out their legislated complaint handling, review and investigation responsibilities, the key priority for the ECS Commissioners for 2023-2024 will be to establish the working relationship between the 2 appointees.
+The Commissioners will continue to work with the Australian Education Senior Officials Committee to ensure the working arrangements for the offices support the business continuity of the ECS Commissioners' roles.